How Heating Has and Will Change

 Heating in the 19th Century

-In the early 1900’s much like today dual purpose devices were quite common.
+In the early 1900’s, much like today, dual purpose devices were quite common.
 Ovens doubled up as heaters, and fireplaces were used in each room.
 It was a time when we believed in the meaning of the word economics.
-The use of a wood stove was preferred because renewable wood fuel was free for the cutting while, kerosene had to be purchased with limited cash.
+The use of a wood stove was preferred because renewable wood fuel was free for the cutting, while kerosene had to be purchased with limited cash.
 In winter, the kitchen stove would be the first to be lit, since it could be used for both heating and cooking.
 The fireplaces in the connecting rooms would be only used as needed.

 The key beneficial features of the home dynamics were: